 L4 / IC3 · 3–5 years

-Sales Engineer interviews mix technical depth with customer-facing judgment.
+If you're heading into a Sales Engineer loop, expect a mix of technical depth and customer-facing judgment.
 A typical loop runs through a recruiter screen, a hiring-manager call, a technical demo dry-run (you pitch the product to the panel as if they were a customer), a customer-scenario simulation, and a cross-functional round.

 What you'll be expected to do

 Most companies follow a similar shape for Sales Engineer interviews.
-Total calendar time: 3–5 weeks from recruiter screen to offer.
+Total calendar time is 3–5 weeks from recruiter screen to offer.

 01